Skip to content

 Evade AI Model

 Adversarial inputs designed to fool diagnostic models — subtle pixel perturbations on radiology images, character substitutions in clinical text — have been demonstrated in peer-reviewed research against deployed medical AI systems.
-Detection rates fall below 60% without dedicated robustness testing.
+Without dedicated robustness testing, detection accuracy degrades significantly.

 Mitigated by